scollier/kubernetes/docs/man/kubelet.1.md

 # EXAMPLES

 The kubelet can be called manually or from systemd.
 An example unit file looks as such:

 	[Unit]
 	Description=Kubernetes Kubelet
 	After=docker.socket cadvisor.service
-	Requires=docker.socket cadvisor.service
+	Requires=docker.socket

 	[Service]
 	EnvironmentFile=/etc/kubernetes/config